Eswatini Country Commercial Guide

 Boxing Day Dec.
 26

 Swati holidays falling on a Sunday are observed on the following Monday.
-Holidays falling on a Saturday are observed on that day, unless the GKoE makes an announcement to the contrary.
+Holidays falling on a Saturday are observed on that day, unless the government makes an announcement to the contrary.

 Temporary Entry of Materials or Personal Belongings

-Travelers must declare all goods in their possession with the exception of personal clothing, essential toiletries, and used sporting equipment.
-In order to be free from declaration, these goods must be for travelers’ personal use and not be used as gifts or intended for trade.
+Travelers must declare all goods in their possession apart from personal clothing, essential toiletries, and used sporting equipment.
+To be free from declaration, these goods must be for travelers’ personal use and not be used as gifts or intended for trade.